-Peter holds a master's degree in electrical engineering from Cornell University and a law degree from George Washington University.
-He has served on the boards of the Maryland State Special Olympics and the Babe Ruth Museum.
-He also has experience in commercial real estate development and public transportation prior to his involvement in baseball.
+Peter holds a master’s degree in electrical engineering from Cornell University and a law degree from George Washington University.
+He has served on the Boards of Maryland Special Olympics and the Babe Ruth Museum.
+He also has experience in commercial real estate development, public transportation (including work on DFW’s people mover system), and with Walt Disney Productions prior to his involvement in sports which began in 1982.

 Brooks loves minor league baseball and what it does for communities, fans, and players alike.
 He has been instrumental to Opening Day Partners in the areas of community relations and development as well as with baseball operations helping to identity on-field talent for all teams under ODP.
 Brooks Robinson Plaza at PeoplesBank Park features a bronze statue of Brooks as a player for the York White Roses, the Orioles affiliate in York, PA, to commemorate Brooks’ love affair with the York community and his professional debut in 1955.